I’m not sure what I intend for this picture to indicate:

 Thus, N-Acetyl-L-Tyrosine isn’t a viable long-term option for treating ADHD but rather an occasional boost on focus, mood, etc. when it matters most.
 More on Tyrosine.

-While researchers can’t quite pin down how PS helps ADHD, one small, randomized, double-blind, placebo-controlled study demonstrated 2 months of 200 mg PS administration having significant improvements on ADHD symptoms & auditory memory among school-age children.
+While researchers can’t quite pin down how PS helps ADHD, one small, randomized, double-blind, placebo-controlled study demonstrated 2 months of 200 mg PS administration having significant improvements on ADHD symptoms and auditory memory among school-age children.
 It’s high safety rating allows PS to be taken long-term.

 TAKE NOTE: Not all PS is the same.
 Most PS supplements opt for the soy-derived stuff, but I prefer the sunflower extracted PS, due to soy’s negative association with ADHD.
 More on Phosphatidylserine.